 PFFS plans are among the most flexible Advantage plans.
 They use a fixed rate system, and the plan pays a certain amount toward each health service.

-A person enrolled in a PFFS plan is not required to choose a primary care doctor, use a specific network of providers, or get a referral letter for specialist care.
-Individuals can use any doctor or specialist who agrees to accept the plan’s rates.
+A person enrolled in a PFFS plan does not need to choose a primary care doctor, use a specific network of healthcare professionals, or get a referral letter for specialist care.
+People can use any doctor or specialist who agrees to accept the plan’s rates.

 Special Needs Plans (SNPs)

-If an individual has a specific health condition, they may have the option to enroll in an SNP.
-Insurance companies tailor these plans to the needs of a person with long-term health problems, such as chronic heart failure or diabetes.
+If a person has a specific health condition, they may have the option to enroll in an SNP.
+Insurance companies tailor these plans to the needs of people with long-term health conditions such as chronic heart failure and diabetes.

-A person enrolled in an SNP must choose their primary care doctor, and they will need a referral to access specialist care.
+A person enrolled in an SNP must choose a primary care doctor and will need a referral to access specialist care.

 Part D

 Medicare Part D provides prescription drug coverage through private insurance companies.
-People can add Part D coverage to their original Medicare.
+People can add Part D coverage to Original Medicare.
 Medicare Advantage plans generally include prescription drug coverage among their benefits.

 Each Part D plan has a list of covered drugs, which is called a formulary.
-Different medications appear on tiers that dictate the price, with lower levels costing less.
+Different medications appear in tiers that dictate their prices, with drugs in lower tiers costing less.

-All medications require a doctor or specialist prescription, but an individual does not need a prescription drug referral.
+All medications require a prescription from a doctor or specialist, but a person does not need a prescription drug referral.

 Private insurance companies offer Medigap plans to help people pay for out-of-pocket costs that Medicare does not cover.
-People with original Medicare can opt for this add-on coverage, for which they must pay an additional monthly premium.
+People with Original Medicare can choose to add this coverage and must pay an additional monthly premium for it.

-As Medigap only involves out-of-pocket expenses, it does not require referrals.
+Because Medigap involves only out-of-pocket expenses, it does not require referrals.

 For those enrolled in a Medicare plan that requires a referral for specialist care, there are some basic steps leading to the issuance of the referral letter:

-• The doctor provides a written referral, which includes the reasons for the referral.
-A person will also receive information about any diagnostic tests that they will need to undergo before the appointment and any other specific instructions.
+2. The doctor provides a written referral, which includes the reasons for the referral.
+A person will also receive information about any diagnostic tests they need to undergo before the appointment and any other specific instructions.
 The doctor sends the same information to the specialist and the person’s insurance company.

-• The person’s insurance company may request additional information before they can agree to the coverage.
+3. The person’s insurance company may request additional information before it will agree to the coverage.

-People with original Medicare do not need a referral to see a specialist.
+People with Original Medicare do not need a referral to see a specialist.
 However, people with certain Medicare Advantage plans may need a written referral document.
-The rules on this vary among plans, so anyone who needs more information should speak to their plan provider.
+The rules on this vary among plans, so anyone who needs more information should speak with their plan provider.

-It is advisable for people to check that any doctor or specialist they use has Medicare approval and currently accepts Medicare assignments.
+It is advisable for people to check that any healthcare professional they use has Medicare approval and currently accepts Medicare assignments.